Click here to download Busara Promotions’ Five Year Strategic Plan 2019 – 2024

 - Main venue: Old Fort, Stone Town, Zanzibar

-- For the well-being of artists, visitors, the local population and all involved, additional safety measures will be in place.
+- For the well-being of artists, visitors, the local population and all connected to the festival, additional health and safety measures will be in place.

 Generous discounts are offered for Tanzanian citizens, African nationals and EAC residents.